 Image: © Rottkay

-In Iran as in Afghanistan, poetry plays an important role.
-Feelings and stories are preserved in verse and are recited in everyday situations - over dinner, in a taxicab, going shopping.
-The Poetry Project is based on this narrative tradition, which thrives on a special linguistic density and emotional depth.
-Things that seem unspeakable at first are transformed into an artistic dialogue; conversely, things that seemed foreign become more familiar.
+In Iran, as in Afghanistan, poetry plays an important role, as project founder and SPIEGEL foreign correspondent Susanne Koelbl has repeatedly observed on her journalistic travels.
+Feelings and stories are preserved in verses and are recited in everyday situations—whether at dinner, during a taxi ride, or while shopping.
+The Poetry Project is built on this narrative tradition, which thrives on a special linguistic density and emotional depth.
+Things that at first may seem unspeakable are thus transformed into an artful dialogue; conversely, understanding is fostered for what initially appears “foreign.”